Deer Valley High School (California): Academics

 The school is divided into four "houses", each of which has its own vice-principal and secretary.
 At the freshman and sophomore levels Deer Valley uses a teaming concept, where groups of students share the same English, math, science, and history teacher.
 In addition to core classes, a wide variety of elective classes are offered to students.
 In addition to instrumental and choral music, foreign language, drama, automotive, culinary, and art classes, students may also enroll in electives including video production, digital art, web design, animation, law, manufacturing, photography, and careers with children.

 Deer Valley also houses academies: Antioch Unified School District has four Linked Learning academies in place throughout the district.
 There are four academies on the campus of Deer Valley High School, a Law Academy, a Performing Arts Academy, a Business Academy, and an ACE Academy.

 The process for attending an academy begins in the second half of the eighth grade, when students and their parents have opportunities to attend presentations by each of the Learning Link academies.
 Students can apply for one or more by completing an application.
 The selection is by lottery; it is open to all district students without pre-testing; however, there is a 3.0 GPA requirement.

 Located in House 2 of DVHS, the Law Academy curriculum includes three elements: law-related content embedded in required courses in English, social studies, math and science, law-specific elective courses such as Constitutional Law and Criminal Justice, and work-based learning throughout the four years of study.

 Students enrolled in the Deer Valley Law Academy must take a fundamental criminal justice class in 9th grade, with the curriculum continuing on to the next year, and psychology in 11th grade.
 Deer Valley is also one of the few high schools in California with the option to take Philosophy; the Law students are placed as top priority in the enrollment process.

 DVHS Planetarium

-Deer Valley High School is one of the few high schools in the Bay Area to have a planetarium.
-The planetarium has been in operation since 2004 and hosts biweekly shows for the community.
-It is open to the public.
-The current shows start at 8 pm and has star observing at 9 pm on alternating Thursdays when school is in session.